Gurki-gtb/stryde-ecommerce-analysis/README.md

 Stryde is a US-based e-commerce retailer that specializes in Fitness and Lifestyle prdocucts.
 Its products fall into eight different categories; Fitness, Audio, Electronics, Home/Kitchen, Apparel, Beauty/Personal Care, Books/Media, and Office Supplies.
 Stryde was founded in 2024 and was built with a focus on performance-driven consumers, and in recent years has expanded its catalouge to serve an extensive realm of lifestyle products while maintaining its identity as a premium fitness brand.

 As of 2026, Stryde has processed over 10,000 transactions and has generated approximately $1.2m in sales revenue.
-The recent expansion has brought up many questions regarding the performance of it's marketing channels.
+The recent expansion has brought up many questions regarding the performance of its marketing channels.

 This analysis was conducted in response to a brief from senior stakeholders and presents findings and recommendations across three teams - Marketing, Finance, and Operations.
 The core question driving the analysis is whether Stryde's current marketing investment reflects the quality of customers each channel acquries, and where budget reallocation could drive stronger long-term returns.
 Additional findings and recommendations relevant to the Finance and Operations teams where attention is warranted are also included.